CovertLab/WholeCellEcoliRelease/README.md

 make compile
 ```

 You need to make sure the output from the model goes to the SCRATCH filesystem (which is larger) rather than SHERLOCK HOME.
-You'll need to make a symbolic link between the output directory of your wcEcoli directory and a directory in SCRATCH.
-Within your wcEcoli diretory, there needs to be a folder named out/.
+You'll need to make a symbolic link between the output directory of your `wcEcoli/` directory and a directory in SCRATCH.
+Within your wcEcoli diretory, there needs to be a folder named `out/`.
 The model puts its output in this folder, so we can basically tell the computer to send anything placed in this folder to SCRATCH instead.
 You can call the folder on SCRATCH whatever you want, but here is one option:

 ```bash
 mkdir $SCRATCH/wcEcoli_out